LSEG-API-Samples/Article.WebSocketAPI.CSharp.DevContainer.RTO/WebSocketAPI_DevContainer.md

 - ```name```: A display name for the container.
 - ```build```: The location of a [Dockerfile](https://docs.docker.com/engine/reference/builder/) that defines the contents of the container.
 - ```runArgs```: An array of [Docker CLI arguments](https://docs.docker.com/engine/reference/commandline/run/) that VS Code uses when running the container.
 I am setting the ```--env-file``` option that sets the container's environment variables via a file named *.env.devcontainer*.
-- ```extensions```: Specify VS Code extension IDs that will be installed inside the container.I am setting [C# extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp).
+- ```extensions```: Specify VS Code extension IDs that will be installed inside the container.
+I am setting the [C# extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) here.
 - ```workspaceFolder```: Sets the default path that VS Code should open when connecting to the container.
 This devcontainer sets the default path to **/opt/refinitiv/websocket-api/Applications/Examples/RDP/CSharp** which is the RTO C# examples location in the container.
 - ```mounts```: Add mount points to the container when created for sharing files between the host and devcontainer.
 I am mounting the ```.vscode``` folder for the C# running/debugging configurations and the ```shareFolder``` to share files between host and devcontainer.
 - ```shutdownAction```: set the VS Code stops the container when the editor window is closed/shut down.